bravotanmoy/essential-jquery--css-plugins/readme.md

-#   jQuery JavaScript & CSS :electric_plug:
+# :electric_plug: jQuery JavaScript & CSS :electric_plug:

 :sunglasses: That's right.
 Here I will be maintaining a list of very useful and handy jQuery plugins so that you don't have to search for the appropriate one while working in a project.
 If you want to add anything new, just fork this :octocat: repository and send me a pull request.
 Have Fun! :beers: